samarkhaled-FE/LandingPage-For-Products/README.md

 ## License

-This project is licensed under [License Name] - see the LICENSE file for details.
+This project is licensed under [samar khaled] - see the LICENSE file for details.

 ## Contact

-For any inquiries, you can reach me at [your email address].
+For any inquiries, you can reach me at [samarkhaledabd100@gmail.com].